berkes/berkes.github.com/src/_posts/2022-03-08-the-waning-of-ruby-and-rails.markdown

 I have a hard time finding any successful SAAS building their products on Rails after 2020.
 Github: 2008, Shopify:
 2006, Twitter: 2006, Groupon: 2008, Zendesk: 2007, AirBnB
 2008, Fiverr: 2010.
-The only larger companies, running Rails and started after 2010 I could find are Stripe (2011) and Gitlab (2014).
-Discord and Mastodon are the only recent popular Ruby-based Open Source projects that I am aware of.
+The only larger companies, running Ruby or Rails and started after 2010 I could find are Stripe (2011) and Gitlab (2014).
+Discourse and Mastodon are the only recent popular Ruby-based Open Source projects that I am aware of.